adelealibeigi/adelealibeigi/README.md

 🔧 Building backend services and APIs

-🧠 Currently focused on improving backend development skills while exploring Machine Learning and LLM applications.
+🧠 Currently focused on improving backend development skills while learning Machine Learning and Agentic AI.

 🏗️ Interested in working with data and extracting insights using Python.